miralea/DQGlyco/README.md

 ## Repository structure

 The analysis scripts can be found in analysis, which further is divided in structural analysis and data analysis.
+By using the provided structure in [*data/*](data/) and following the instructions below, all analyses can be repeated.

 ### Data analysis